rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-expression.md

 ## 9.2.2 RDA definition and scope

-<a name="9.2.2.1">9.2.2.1</a> A broad unstructured description of one or more attributes of an expression
+<a name="9.2.2.1">9.2.2.1</a> A broad unstructured description of one or more attributes of an expression.

 ## 9.2.3 General rule